teachingaway/teachingaway.github.io/pages/intellectual-property-services.md

 We help clients establish trade secret strategies to protect confidential information that may not fit neatly into the patent or copyright regimes.

-Our team has experience dealing with fast-paced trade secret and related employment litigation, including temporary restraining orders and preliminary injunctions.
+Our team has experience dealing with fast-paced trade secret and related employee non-compete litigation, including temporary restraining orders and preliminary injunctions.

 - - -